calebccff/Hangman/README.md

 # Hangman
 A simple hangman game with the ASCII art

-Just something I made, feel free to do whatever you want with it XD
+Just something I made, feel free to do whatever you want with it!